 Located near Melides beach, this restaurant is perfect for a sunset dinner.
 Here you can enjoy chef Sandra Rito’s small plates and tapas.
-The cuisine is contemporary Portuguese – this is the “chic” restaurant of Melides.
+The cuisine is contemporary Portuguese – this is the “chic” restaurant of Melides in Portugal.
 Particular attention has been paid to the wine list.

 Twopack kitchen – country picnic

 The very kind Marta and Antonio will take you for a gourmet barbecue in the middle of nature.
 They’ll share their delicious cuisine inspired by their travels around the world.
 An original experience, not to be missed!

 Marta: +351 915 433 788 / email@example.com

 Tia Rosa is a duck “churrasqueira”.
 The atmosphere is casual, the kitchen is family-run and portions are generous.
 You can order a duck or half duck roasted with orange, accompanied by beer or wine.
 The desserts are home-made.